-Minnesota's proposed 1332 waiver requests premium tax credit savings from the federal government, based on an amount determined by the federal government.
+Minnesota's proposed 1332 waiver requests premium tax-credit savings from the federal government, based on an amount determined by the federal government.
 This waiver does not affect any health insurance covered services in Minnesota.
 The MPSP does not affect cost sharing parameters or coverage of services for individual market health plans or MinnesotaCare.
 Other markets are unaffected by this waiver.
 The MPSP is intended to make the individual health insurance market more viable, more affordable, and more stable.
 Minnesota's proposal encourages competition.
 If additional issuers move into, or return to, the individual market, consumers may benefit from expanded choice of plans and competitive pressure on rates.
 For 2017, there are seven issuers offering individual health insurance, though six of the issuers operate with an approved enrollment cap in place.
 Modeling provided by the Commerce actuarial staff indicates that the MPSP will help reduce the rates for all issuers in the Minnesota individual market and thus the premium amounts charged to Minnesotans.

 Minnesota's waiver does not request any modification to benefits or design parameters.
 Benefit packages will contain the same essential health benefits, remaining comprehensive, and will comply with standard national metal level requirements, including out-of-pocket limitations to protect in-network point of service cost sharing.
+Minnesota will report on any modifications to the EHBs on an annual basis.